Jayz-lab/Jayz-lab/README.md

 👀 I’m passionate about:
 - Web Development
--  Cybercurity
+- Cybersecurity

 and interested in:
 - Cloud
-- DevOps methodology
+- DevOps/DevSecOps methodology

 🔭 I’m currently looking for a career as a Front-end Web Developer.